 Thus, using the notation of the iterated integral, we write

 and if we integrate once more we get

 \end{example}

-Note that in the above example, we did not use the shuffle product formula because $m=1$ ($Y_t \in {\mathbb R}$).
-If the response $Y$ lives in more that one dimensions, then the shuffle product formula is used, for example, to say that
+Note that in the above example, we did not use the shuffle product formula because $m=1$ ($Y_t \in{\mathbb R}$).
+If the response $Y$\vadjust{\goodbreak} lives in more that one dimensions, then the shuffle product formula is used, for example, to say that

-Below we give a concrete example to show how the shuffle product formula extends integration by parts.

-\begin{example} Let us give here an example of the shuffle product.
-Let $z_t$ be a smooth path in ${\mathbb R}^m$ for some $m\geq 1$.
-Then, for any pair $i_1,i_2 \in\{1,\dots,m\}$ using the integration by parts formula, we get
+Below we give a concrete example to show how the shuffle product formula extends integration by parts. \begin{example} Let us give here an example of the shuffle product.
+Let $z_t$ be a smooth path in ${\mathbb R}^m$ for some $m\geq1$.
+Then, for any pair $i_1,i_2 \in\{1,\ldots,m\}$ using the integration by parts formula, we get

 which is in agreement with the shuffle product formula, since the shuffle product of two letters is $(i_1)\sqcup(i_2) = \{ (i_1,i_2), (i_2,i_1) \}$. \end{example}